truongconghiep/CarND-LaneLines-P1/writeup_P1.md

 ![alt text][image9]

-### 2. Identify potential shortcomings with your current pipeline
+### 2. The Pipeline’s Shortcomings

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be the function *Draw_Lines*.
+This function cannot draw horizontal lines, because their slopes are infinity.

-Another shortcoming could be ...
+Another shortcoming could be the fixed vertices by determining the region of interest.
+The coordinates of the region of interest were hard-coded, therefore it cannot react to any terrace changes, for example when car is cresting a hill or coming out of a valley.

-### 3. Suggest possible improvements to your pipeline
+### 3. Possible Pipeline Improvements

-A possible improvement would be to ...
+A possible improvement would be to determine the region of interest dynamically.

+Detected lines of a previous frame can be used in the current frame to detect the current lane lines.
+The old lines help to average changes in the current frame and play a roll of low pass filter to stabilize the detection of lane lines

 Another potential improvement could be to ...